-- The “extremely limited user information” is enough to find and arrest the ProtonMail user in question, with IP address and device info data.
+- The “extremely limited user information” is enough to find and arrest a ProtonMail user, with IP address and device info data.

-It is also concerning how ProtonMail responded to this situation and the subsequent website revisions.
+It is also interesting how ProtonMail responded to this situation and the subsequent website revisions.

-ProtonMail quietly scrubs “we do not keep any IP logs” from its website… after getting caught keeping IP logs
+ProtonMail scrubs “we do not keep any IP logs” from its website… after IP logging incident

 When a privacy service’s claims do not line up with reality, trust is eroded and potentially lost forever.
-While trust is very subjective, ProtonMail’s handling of this situation does not really inspire trust in the organization and its operators.
+While trust is very subjective, ProtonMail’s logging activities and subsequent website revisions have certainly raised some eyebrows.

-Using the Wayback Machine, we can see that ProtonMail did some quiet editing to its website in the wake of this logging scandal.
-Here is the previous version:
+Using the Wayback Machine, we can see that ProtonMail did some editing to its website in the wake of this logging incident.

 In the image above, you can see that the “we do not keep any IP logs” claim is prefaced with the “By default” at the beginning.
-Now, after the logging fiasco, the homepage reads as follows:
+Now, after the logging fiasco, the reference to not keeping IP logs is gone.